Predicting Good Quantum Circuit Compilation Options: Considered Problem: Determining Good Compilation Options

 \section{Considered Problem: \\Determining Good Compilation Options}

-In this section, we review the spectrum of options to choose from when realizing an application on an actual quantum computer, discuss the resulting dilemma for \mbox{end-users}, and the related work which is available on this topic thus far.
+In this section, we review the spectrum of options to choose from when realizing an application on an actual quantum computer, discuss the resulting dilemma for \mbox{end-users}, and the related work available on this topic so far.